euratom-software/calcam/docs/source/intro_install_setup.rst

 	***************************************************************

-You should then be able to import the calcam module and start the GUI.
-If not, the following sections provide some guidance on fixing common problems.
+You should then be able to import the calcam module in Python and start the GUI via the executable or via Python (see the GUI user guide).
+If instead you get error messages, or get errors when trying to start or import calcam, the following sections provide some guidance on fixing common problems.

 Insufficient Persmissions to install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~